(Certified as true and complying with the provisions of The Associations Incorporations Act 2009.)

 A question arising at a General Meeting of the Association shall be determined on a show of hands of members entitled to vote and unless before or on the declaration of the show of hands a poll is demanded as hereinafter provided, a declaration by the Chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, and an entry to that effect in the minute book of the Association, is evidence of the fact without proof of the number or portion of the votes recorded in favour of, or against, that resolution.

-(3) In the case of equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote providing the Chairperson is a member entitled to vote or a delegate of a voting member.
+3. In the case of equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote providing the Chairperson is a member entitled to vote

 members present, who are entitled to vote, it shall be taken at the meeting in such manner as the Chairperson may direct and the resolution of the poll shall be deemed to be a resolution of the meeting on that question.

-(1) In cases where proxy voting is allowed, each member who is entitled to vote shall be entitled to appoint another member who is entitled to vote as his proxy by notice given to the Association no later than 24 hours before the time of the meeting in respect of which the proxy is appointed for the purposes of voting.
+1. In cases where proxy voting is allowed, each member who is entitled to vote shall be entitled to appoint another member who is entitled to vote as their proxy by notice given to the Association no later than 24 hours before the time of the meeting in respect of which the proxy is appointed for the purposes of voting.

 21 MINUTES OF GENERAL MEETINGS